sta303-bolton/sta303mixed2/README.md

 ## Draft preamble for students

-You are the Chief Science Officer of the SS \_\_\_\_ (e.g. SS Pleeplull).
+You are the Chief Science Officer of the SS \_\_\_\_ (e.g. SS Pleaplutz).
 You have data about the productivity of the crew over a 12 week period after a shore leave (a holiday break for the crew).
 For each member of the crew you also have data on their `rank` within Starfleet, their role on the ship (`position`), which of the three main divisions